dmort27/panphon/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``FeatureTable`` class includes a broad range of operations on
-features and segments.
+features and segments (consonants and vowels).

 Fixed-width pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``FeatureTable`` class also allows matching of Fixed-width, feature-based patterns.
+The ``FeatureTable`` class also allows matching of fixed-width, feature-based patterns.

 Sonority calculations